The Symposium at a glance

 Venue: 'Haus der Universität', Düsseldorf, Germany

 Alzheimer's disease and other neurodegenerative diseases are today one of the greatest challenges in health research.
-For three days, our symposium will serve as a forum for an interdisciplinary exchange on the pathology of Alzheimer's disease with a focus on amyloid aggregation, autophagy processes, prions and as aids to new diagnostic features on biomarkers.
+For three days, our Düsseldof-Jülich Symposium will serve as a forum for an interdisciplinary exchange on the pathology of Alzheimer's disease with a focus on amyloid aggregation, from early aggregation steps to clinical trials and new concepts.

-The symposium will bring together both young and leading experts from basic to clinical science to highlight and reflect on current research and discuss new opportunities for diagnosis and treatment.
+The Düsseldorf-Jülich Symposium will bring together both young and leading experts from basic to clinical science to highlight and reflect on current research and discuss new opportunities for diagnosis and treatment.

 Recent advances in molecular biology, genetics and imaging have led to exciting new discoveries, research opportunities and therapeutic approaches.
 To facilitate progress against this multi-faceted disease, it is important to encourage exchanges between scientists who look at and examine the pathology of Alzheimer's disease from very different perspectives.

 Our goal is to enable the participation of scientists of all career levels and to promote an active discussion.
-We encourage this with a poster session, and student lectures by young scientists selected from their submitted poster abstracts.
+We encourage this with a poster session on 6th of december, and student lectures by young scientists selected from their submitted poster abstracts.

-Due to the great social interest in Alzheimer's disease, Prof. Dr. Klaus Gerwert, Ruhr-University Bochum, will give a lecture in German in the early evening of the second day.
-This talk will be open to the interested public too.
+Due to the great social interest in Alzheimer's disease, the Public Science Lecture in German on 5th of december will be open to the interested public too.